Ferrari SF21: Power unit

 In an August 2021 interview, Binotto announced that there would be an additional development to the power unit targeted towards the latter stages of the season.

 At the Russian Grand Prix Ferrari introduced its new hybrid system, installing it into Charles Leclerc's car with Carlos Sainz receiving his power unit next at the Turkish Grand Prix.

 The change was to the energy store, upgrading from a 400 V to an 800 V system, in line with its rivals by increasing the energy density of the batteries.
 Binotto told The Race that "The power is always available through the straight line, so you get the benefit from it at the start of the straight line but as well at the end.
 If we consider how the situation was last year, it is certainly a big step forward.
 So we still know that there is a gap to the best engine today, but we believe that gap today is not so dramatic."

 Competition history

-Ferrari had a much improved season relative to its disastrous 2020 campaign with the SF1000, with Leclerc achieving 2 pole positions in Monaco and Azerbaijan.
+Ferrari had a much-improved season relative to its disastrous 2020 campaign with the SF1000, with Leclerc achieving 2 pole positions in Monaco and Azerbaijan.
 The improvement in performance from the SF21 helped Ferrari to secure 3rd in the constructors standings, compared to the disappointing 6th in 2020.
-Despite this improvement, Ferrari would end the season winless, and for the first time since 1992 and 1993, winless in consecutive seasons.
+Despite this improvement, Ferrari would end the season winless, marking the first time since 1992 and 1993 that they were winless in consecutive seasons.
 The SF21 came closest to victory at the British Grand Prix, where Leclerc was 2 laps away from taking the win before being overtaken by Lewis Hamilton at Copse corner on lap 50 of 52.